Kingxukai/linux/Documentation/driver-api/crypto/iaa/iaa-crypto.rst

   Swapping in 100 pages
   Swapped out and in 100 pages

-You should see something like the following in the dmesg output if you've enabled debug output (echo -n 'module iaa_crypto +p' > /sys/kernel/debug/dynamic_debug/control)::
+You should see something like the woke following in the woke dmesg output if you've enabled debug output (echo -n 'module iaa_crypto +p' > /sys/kernel/debug/dynamic_debug/control)::